 8. Abstract and keywords

 Articles should include an abstract of no more than 150 words and up to five (5) keywords.
-These will not appear in the print version of the journal, but will be included in the electronic version published on the Digital Commons.

 If a figure, table or more than 100 words of text from previously published material are included in the article, then the author must obtain written permission to use it from the copyright holder.